 After graduating from Bethany College in 2009 with a Bachelor of Arts in Music, Amanda had her sights set on Nashville and immediately moved there.
 On the evening of her arrival, she scheduled an audition with a local progressive-rock band named Zasz.
 The rest has been the continuing story of a successful and respected professional bassist, guitarist, singer/songwriter, and artist.

-Currently, Amanda is touring and recording with her band Vertigo Moon, and performs regularly with the following artists: Jenny Tolman, Christina Taylor, Ben Cesare Band, Robbie Calvo, Tarra Layne, and Pandel Collaros among others.
-Her latest album, Annaline Suite, is now available worldwide.
-Previous releases are also available - they include the Jade EP, The Rain Barrel single, and The Hurt.
+Currently, Amanda is touring and recording with her band Vertigo Moon, and performs regularly with the following artists: Jenny Tolman, Christina Taylor, Charly Reynolds, Jeff Clayborn, Ben Cesare, Robbie Calvo, Tarra Layne, and Pandel Collaros among others.
+Her latest single, “My Gold,” is now available worldwide.
+Previous releases are also available - they include the Jade EP, The Rain Barrel single, The Hurt, and Annaline Suite.

 Whether it’s touring, recording, writing, or being creative with pencils, brushes, and paint - Amanda brings something special and unique to the table.
 With extraordinary creativity, drive, dedication, work ethic, and talent, Amanda McCoy is a force to be reckoned with.